 Little League Elbow

 Although often applied to any condition that causes pain in a young thrower, Little League elbow most accurately describes medial epicondylar apophysitis.
 Medial epicondylar apophysitis is a traction injury to the medial epicondylar apophysis.
 This is most often related to the repeated elbow valgus force associated with throwing.
 In individuals approaching skeletal maturity, the medial epicondyle apophysis may fail to close.
 In more mature athletes, the apophysis may close and injury may occur in the UCL substance or attachment sites.

 Management of Little League Elbow includes cessation of pitching activities for 4–6 weeks.
 In the early stages of recovery, ice, and NSAIDs can be useful.
-If patients present with a flexion contracture, an elbow extension brace can be beneficial.
+If patients present with flexion contracture, an elbow extension brace can be beneficial.
 Other strength and conditioning activities should be performed.
 Occasionally, symptoms return, usually from an inadequate recovery period.
 In these cases, a splint may be used to more definitively rest the elbow.
 After the 4- to 6-week rest period, when symptoms have stopped.
 A progressive throwing program is instituted over a 4- to 8-week period.
 Players typically return to full effort throwing by 12 weeks.
-The biomechanics or how they throw should also be looked at by a JOI Rehab clinician.
+The biomechanics of how they throw should also be looked at by a JOI Rehab clinician.

 Pitchers may elect a position change such as first base.
 This allows continued participation but with decreased stress to the elbow to avoid recurrence in the same season.
-If symptoms recur after a trial of non-operative treatment, then cessation of play for a complete season is indicated.
+If symptoms recur after a trial of non-operative treatment, then cessation of play for a complete season is necessary.

-Education of proper throwing is the key to treatment for elbow injuries in the young athlete.
-Prevention can be accomplished by rules limiting the number and type of pitches allowed in youth baseball will help prevent injuries.
-Along with the education of Little League coaches, parents, and throwers.
+Education of proper throwing is the key to treatment for elbow injuries in young athletes.
+Establishing rules limiting the number and type of pitches allowed in youth baseball will help prevent injuries.
+Along with the education of Little League coaches, parents, and throwers